 Arthroscopic Capsular Release is a keyhole operation performed under general anaesthesia and regional nerve block.
 Your thickened and inflamed capsule at the front of your shoulder is carefully excised before your shoulder is manipulated to restore range of motion.
 A steroid injection is normally performed at the same time.

-Overall very good; indeed fFrozen shoulder was initially thought to be a wholly self-limiting condition.
+Overall very good; indeed frozen shoulder was initially thought to be a wholly self-limiting condition.
 However, about 40% of patients who receive no treatment will have on-going stiffness and/or pain even after 2 years, although they have normally got used to it.
-Frozen shoulder often happens in opposite shoulder at a later date, but rarely recurs in same shoulder.
-Hydrodistension and, if necessary, arthroscopic capsular release are both effective at improving the pain and stiffness of frozen shoulder.
-Sometimes, the improved motion after treatment can unmask a separate shoulder problem, such as impingement or rotator cuff disease.

 Mr Granville-Chapman was very polite and his examination and explanation of my symptoms and expected treatment was thorough